a-ads/blog/content/blog/2018-10-04-how-to-place-a-ads-ad-unit-html-code.md

 ## **Make ad units accessible to our bot**

 This means no pop-up questions or private zones that need authorization.
 Ad unit should be visible and clickable.
-If you use Cloudflare or other anti-DDoS service, you might need to add exceptions for the assign URL or whitelist our bot (contact support for details).
+If you use Cloudflare or another anti-DDoS service, you might need to add exceptions for the assigned URL or whitelist our bot (contact support for details).